davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

 #### Student Outcomes

-- To become familiar with the programming environment
+- To become familiar with the programming environment.
 - To become familiar with compiling single-source C programs.
 - To become familiar with C's supported data types, arrays (and strings), function writing, structs, and input/output functions.